-Distinguished Fellow, Office of Integrative Liberal Learning and the Global Commons, AAC&U
+AAC&U Distinguished Fellow, Office of the President, AAC&U

 Elizabeth Minnich has served higher education in different roles at a variety of liberal arts institutions as well as through her writing, speaking, special projects, board memberships, and consulting.